scott-griffiths/bitstring/doc/bits.rst

         The bitstring must be 16 bits long to support this floating point interpretation, otherwise an :exc:`InterpretError` will be raised.

         The :attr:`bfloat` property is bit-wise big-endian, which as all floats must be whole-byte is exactly equivalent to the byte-wise big-endian :attr:`bfloatbe`.

+        The ``bfloat`` properties are specialised representations mainly used in machine learning.
+They are essentially the first half of the IEEE 32-bit floats, so have the same range but with less accuracy.
+If you don't know what a bfloat is then you almost certainly want to use the ``float`` properties instead.
+See :ref:`Exotic floats` for more information.

 bfloatle
 ^^^^^^^^